Corporate Governance

 In order to deserve the trust of our shareholders and other stakeholders, the Company’s fundamental approach to corporate governance is not just to ensure compliance with laws and regulations and our Articles of Incorporation, but also to fulfill our social responsibilities based on corporate ethics and to contribute to society while continuously improving enterprise value through efficient and transparent management.
 We see this as a top management priority.

-The azbil Group has established its long-term targets (to achieve by FY2030) and a medium-term plan (FY2021-FY2024), whose aim is to contribute “in-line” to a sustainable society and achieve growth through providing automation-related products and services.
+The azbil Group has established its long-term targets (to achieve by FY2030) and a medium-term plan (FY2021-FY2024), whose aim is to contribute “in-series” to a sustainable society and achieve growth through providing automation-related products and services.
 Guided by the Group philosophy of “human-centered automation”, we will secure our own medium- and long-term development while implementing sustainable enhancement of enterprise value.
 At the same time, we recognize that it is corporate governance which provides the foundation for such sustainable enhancement of enterprise value, and so improving corporate governance is a key issue for management.
-We are therefore working to strengthen the supervisory and auditing functions of the Board of Directors, enhance the transparency and soundness of management, and clarify responsibilities for business execution.
-To facilitate this, we have recently transitioned from being a company with an audit & supervisory board to a company with a three-committee board structure, following the approval of a proposal to amend our Articles of Incorporation at the 100th Ordinary General Meeting of Shareholders held on June 23, 2022.
+As a company with a three-committee board structure, we are therefore working to strengthen the supervisory and auditing functions of the Board of Directors, enhance the transparency and soundness of management, and clarify responsibilities for business execution.

 Azbil Corporation's report on corporate governance (full text) is available here.